-In the past few years, Philadelphia area workers' compensation attorney Daniel J. Siegel and his associate, Molly Barker Gilligan, have handled numerous cases in the Pennsylvania Supreme Court and the Commonwealth Court, and these cases have helped protect the rights of injured workers throughout Pennsylvania.
+In the past few years, Philadelphia area workers' compensation attorney Daniel J. Siegel has handled numerous cases in the Pennsylvania Supreme Court and the Commonwealth Court, and his cases have helped protect the rights of injured workers throughout Pennsylvania.

 When in doubt - regardless where you live or where your case is being handled - contact attorney Dan Siegel for more assistance.
 If you would like to speak with Dan Siegel, call (877) 637-6116 or send an email, and Dan will respond promptly.
 All workers' compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless the Law Offices of Daniel J. Siegel, LLC gets you benefits or successfully prevents your employer from stopping your benefits.
 Give Dan Siegel a call at (877) 637-6116 or send an email.